 Unlike many other types of bars, Irish pubs generally let folks know of their roots just by their names alone.
-Indeed, Boston-area watering holes such as The Burren, James's Gate, The Brendan Behan, The Druid, and The Skellig take their names from places, famous people, points of interest, etc., in the Emerald Isle.
+Indeed, Boston-area watering holes such as The Burren, James's Gate, The Brendan Behan, and The Druid take their names from places, famous people, points of interest, etc., in the Emerald Isle.
 What to make, then, of the pub near Brigham Circle called The Squealing Pig?
 To some, it may sound more like a BBQ joint or a really, REALLY scary bar than an Irish pub.
 But it is definitely the latter, and truly one of the more interesting ones in Boston.

 The Squealing Pig is not the type of place you might find if you're driving along main roads looking for a place to eat.
 Situated on a tiny street just off of busy Huntington Avenue, it feels more like a watering hole that is often found by accident.
 But it is a popular place with both college students (Northeastern is nearby) and workers (a number of medical buildings and offices are a few blocks north), and on a weekend night it can get pretty crowded.
 The space itself is rather interesting, with an open kitchen on the left side, a small room with a fireplace on the right, and a moderately sized room with a bar and a number of tables in the middle.
 People often belly up to the bar to eat as well as drink, especially on nights that are a bit more crowded.
 It is a dark and cozy place, with an old wooden ceiling, brick walls, and low lighting.
 And there is (inexplicably?) a large "Prescriptions" sign above the doorway separating the main room with the smaller room to the right.